 Cook, R., 2007.
 Spatial and temporal scales of the morphodynamic evolution within the Studland complex.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: